manoj901/HeadposeEstimation/README.md

 ## Usage

  - Install OpenPose.
-Installation instructions :
+Installation instructions : <br />
    https://github.com/CMU-Perceptual-Computing-Lab/openpose/blob/master/doc/installation.md

  - Use face_detect.py to create a 96x96 sized cropped image of the face in the image.
 Change the working directory to the OpenPose directory downloaded in the first instruction and execute the following command to get a keypoint-heatmap of the face.
 The output will be stored in the all_heatmaps folder of the same OpenPose directory.